 Brindle church’s oldest features can all be seen in the churchyard at any time of day.
-These include four cross bases, two of which are definitely medieval, three decorated grave slabs and a stone coffin.
+These include four cross bases, two of which are definitely Medieval, three Medieval decorated grave slabs and a Medieval stone coffin.

 The first thing that strikes you are the three upright grave slabs.
 These are difficult to photograph but close examination reveals the detail.
 All three have large carved crosses on them.
 The one in the centre is a very simple, fairly crude depiction.
 The two slabs flanking it are much more ornate and skillfully done.
 A further carved grave fragment rests up against the wall to the right of three.